NLnetLabs/unbound-manual/source/getting-started/installation.rst

     sudo apt update
     sudo apt install unbound

-This gives you a compiled and running version of Unbound ready to be configured.
+This gives you a compiled and running version of Unbound ready to :ref:`be configured<doc_unbound_configuration>`.

-..
-Link to configuring block

 macOS Big Sur
 *************